wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/02-action-hooks.md

 When developing a WordPress theme, it's possible to enable support for different post formats.

-You can read more about [post formats](https://developer.wordpress.org/advanced-administration/wordpress/post-formats/) in the advanced administration section of the WordPress developer documentation, but they are a way to allow users with access to create posts on a WordPress side to chose from a predefined list of formats.
+You can read more about [post formats](https://developer.wordpress.org/advanced-administration/wordpress/post-formats/) in the advanced administration section of the WordPress developer documentation.

+Post formats are a way to allow users with access to create posts on a WordPress side to chose from a predefined list of formats.
 Depending on the chosen post format, a different template layout can be rendered, displaying the post in a different format.

 To enable post formats, the documentation indicates you need to use the `add_theme_support` function, and recommends that this be registered via the `after_setup_theme` action hook.

-Let’s go to the point in the WordPress code where this hook is first defined, which is currently on line 576 of the `wp-settings.php` file.
+This hook is defined in the `wp-settings.php` file, after the theme is loaded.

 ```php
 do_action( 'after_setup_theme' );